 In the past, you should have come to the reception of the hotel in the morning and book your day passes, which was time-consuming and probably annoying for everyone.
 These days things have changed and you can pre-book your passes on a special website for day passes.
 You can do it only for the next day and registration starts at 7 AM.
 Passes are gone within a few minutes.

 This is why if you care to see the flamingo beach, spend at least one night of your stay at the Renaissance Resort & Casino, to avoid disappointment.
+If you choose to stay at the Renaissance Hotel, you can visit the beach as much as you want for free (but you need to pay for the room obviously).
+The boat leaves from a hotel lobby.

 Are Kids Allowed on the Island?